elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/javascript-specials.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To enable strict mode in JavaScript, add the directive "use strict" at the beginning of a script or function, which enables stricter parsing and error handling.</div><br />
   <div><strong>Technical Response:</strong> In JavaScript, To enforce strict mode, we must use the “use strict;” directive placed at the top of our code or function body.
 The directive must appear at the beginning of a script or at the start of a function body.
 Everything still works without "use strict", but some features behave in the old fashion, “compatible” way.
-We would generally prefer modern behavior.<br /><br />
+We would generally prefer modern behavior.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />